Australian Gas Markets

 Increasing gas demand is putting pressure on both gas supply and prices, and impacts certainty for business and consumers in domestic markets.

-Energy Council Ministers are working together to bring scientific and regulatory expertise to support the responsible development of unconventional gas supplies.
+Energy Council Ministers are working together to bring scientific and regulatory expertise to support the responsible development of onshore gas, offshore gas and underground gas storage.

 Gas Market Development